Veterinary Orthopedic Surgery For Your Pet

 In many cases, broken bones and complex orthopedic conditions will require substantial support to maintain proper alignment and achieve long-term success.
 Orthopedic surgical intervention can give your pet the ability to regain use of a limb or other body part that otherwise wouldn’t be possible.

-Doctors Brown and Sherburne have more than 65 years of combined veterinary practice experience and have successfully managed thousands of complex orthopedic injuries.
+Doctors Brown and Flamme have more than 65 years of combined veterinary practice experience and have successfully managed thousands of complex orthopedic injuries.

 Learn About Orthopedic Surgery & Your Pet: